Troubleshooting volume mount issues on Azure Container Apps

 - If the address can be resolved and be pinged, then this is likely not a DNS issue as it’s resolvable but rather this may indicate the client is blocked from access.

-- If the address is not resolvable - this may be an issue with the DNS configured - you may also see
+- If the address is not resolvable - this may be an issue with the DNS configured - you would also see

 could not resolve address for someaddress.file.core.windows.net